 Are there pension/tax planning opportunities in Hong Kong?

-This is the second year where the Hong Kong government has offered some encouragement to save by way of additional tax relief, something we feel has been lacking.
-In our opinion, making the most of the relatively new Tax Deductible Voluntary Contributions (TVC) should be a must for all who can afford it.
-Paying in the maximum of HK$5,000 per month (HK$60,000 per year) will reduce your tax bill by up to HK$10,200.
+This is the second year that the Hong Kong government has offered some encouragement to save by way of additional tax relief, something we feel has been lacking.
+In our opinion, making the most of the relatively new Tax Deductible Voluntary Contributions (TDVC) should be a must for all who can afford it.
+Paying the maximum of HK$5,000 per month (HK$60,000 per year) will reduce your tax bill by up to HK$10,200.